kniEngine/kni/Documentation/articles/getting_started/1_setting_up_your_development_environment_windows.md

 This section provides a step-by-step guide for setting up your development environment on Windows.

-MonoGame can work with most .NET compatible tools, but we recommend [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) (prior versions are not supported with MonoGame 3.8.1).
+KNI can work with most .NET compatible tools, but we recommend [Visual Studio 2022](https://visualstudio.microsoft.com/vs/).

 Alternatively, you can use [JetBrains Rider](https://www.jetbrains.com/rider/) or [Visual Studio Code](https://code.visualstudio.com/).

 ## [Recommended] Install Visual Studio 2022

-Before using MonoGame, you will need to install [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) or later (any edition, including Community) with the following workloads, depending on your desired [target platform(s)](~/platforms.md):
+Before using KNI, you will need to install [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) or later (any edition, including Community) with the following workloads, depending on your desired [target platform(s)](~/platforms.md):

 * .NET desktop development (mandatory for all platforms)
 * Mobile Development with .NET (optional, if you wish to target Android, iOS, or iPadOS)